GabLeRoux/Adventure-Time-Animated-Lockscreen/README.md

 * Add some Jake quotes or some other awesome stuff
 * Add other more characters
 * Push this on a cydia repo
+* Support other Devices such as iPad, iPhone 4, etc.
+* Support android (maybe with [this](https://play.google.com/store/apps/details?id=com.yaji.weblivewallpaper&hl=en)
+* Maybe finding a good way to customize build through `grunt.js` so we can choose languages, show or hide clock, etc.

 ## LICENCE